gromnitsky/ph/doc/README.md

 > `M-x` ph-project-new

 And choose some directory with your pet project files.
-(It's better to close those files in emacs at first, but don't worry it's just for the 1st time & never again.)
+(It's not necessary to kill buffers with those files in Emacs if they are already opened--such buffers will be automatically marked as a project belongings.)

 > `C-x C-f` some-file-in-the-chosen-directory<br>
 > `C-x C-f` another-file-in-the-chosen-directory<br>